 The use of a drug dog can be a high profile deterrent, which sends a clear message to students regarding the possession and use of drugs.
-It also reinforces the seriousness that the school places on providing a drug-free environment for staff and students.
+It also reinforces the seriousness that the school places on providing a drug-free campus for staff and students.

 The dogs can be used in classrooms, corridors, common areas, offices, vehicles and outdoor areas.

-Dogs provide a very high profile and deterrent factor that implies that you are serious about having a drug free environment.
+Dogs provide a very high profile and deterrent factor that implies that you are serious about having a drug free campus environment.

 Speed of clearances.